Allorak/actions-python/README.md

 - **Dynamic handling**: Allows flexible addition of handlers at runtime, each with its own argument type validation.
 - **Supports multiple argument types**: Can handle multiple types of arguments for a single action.
 - **Configurable Type Safety Levels:**
-  Choose between three enforcement modes:
+  Choose between three enforcement modes on connect and invoke separately:
   - **NONE:** No type checking is performed.
   - **WARNING:** Type mismatches are logged as warnings.
   - **ERROR:** Type mismatches raise `TypeError` exceptions.